- Home

 - AGENDA

-Abstract: We investigate the azimuthal asymmetries such as $\cos2{\phi_T}$ and Sivers symmetry for $J/\psi$ and $\pi^\pm$ production in electron-proton scattering, {focusing on scenarios where} the $J/\psi$ and the pion are produced in {an} almost back-to-back configuration.
-The electron is unpolarized, while the proton can be unpolarized or transversely polarized.
-For the $J/\psi$ formation, we use non-relativistic QCD (NRQCD), while $\pi^\pm$ is formed due to parton fragmentation.
-In this kinematics, we utilize the transverse momentum-dependent factorization framework to calculate the cross sections and asymmetries.
-We consider both quark and gluon-initiated processes and show that the gluon contribution dominates.
-In this work, we used the generalized parton model (GPM) for the TMD parametrizations and did not consider the effect of TMD evolution.
-We provide numerical estimates of the upper bounds on the azimuthal asymmetries, as well as employ a Gaussian parametrization for the gluon transverse momentum distributions (TMDs), within the kinematical region accessible by the upcoming Electron-Ion Collider (EIC).
-Title: Finite parts of inflationary loops Speaker: Flavio Riccardi (IFT, Madrid) Abstract: The objective of this talk is to present a systematic approach for calculating loop corrections, including finite contributions, to the power spectrum in a cosmological setting.
-Particular emphasis will be placed on the renormalization procedure, comparing the results obtained using different regularization methods.
-As an application, this method will be applied to a clear and straightforward case: the computation of the one-loop power spectrum for tensor modes generated by slow-roll inflationary dynamics.
 How fast can protons decay?
 Date: Wednesday, Feb.
 5th, 2025 Title: Quantum Technologies for Fundamental Physics Speaker: Diego Blas Abstract: My aim in this talk is to describe some simple examples related to the detection of gravitational waves, dark matter and neutrinos TITLE: Deformed Commutation Relations in Quantum Cosmology SPEAKER: Gabriele Barca ABSTRACT: General Relativity predicts its own breakdown in the form of DATE: MONDAY, FEB.
-12, 2025 LOCATION: Theoretical Physics Seminar Room Departamento de Química Física ——————————————————————————————– TÍTULO: Computación Cuántica Departamento de Química Física UPV/EHU ——————————————————————————————– UPV/EHU ——————————————————————————————– TÍTULO: Física de Partículas Departamento de Física UPV/EHU Certification of high-dimensional and multipartite entanglement with imperfect measurements Deciding whether an unknown quantum state is entangled is one of the central challenges of quantum information.
+12, 2025 LOCATION: Theoretical Physics Seminar Room Departamento de Química Física ——————————————————————————————– TÍTULO: Computación Cuántica Departamento de Química Física UPV/EHU ——————————————————————————————– UPV/EHU ——————————————————————————————– TÍTULO: Física de Partículas Departamento de Física UPV/EHU Observation of an ultra-high-energy cosmic neutrino with KM3NeT TITLE: Causality Bounds on the Primordial Power Spectrum SPEAKER: Sebastian Cespedes (Imperial College, UK) ABSTRACT: Effective field theories (EFTs) parametrize our ignorance of the underlying UV theory TITLE: Galactic Halos and rotating bosonic dark matter SPEAKER: Jorge Castelo Mourelle (IGFAE, Univ. de Santiago de Compostela).
+ABSTRACT: Rotating bosonic dark matter halos are considered as potential candidates for modeling dark matter Radiation Exposure from the Dark Title: Spin qubits in diamond Speaker: Prof. Fedor Jelezko (Institute of Quantum Optics, Ulm University, Germany) Abstract: Certification of high-dimensional and multipartite entanglement with imperfect measurements Deciding whether an unknown quantum state is entangled is one of the central challenges of quantum information.
 The most common approach are entanglement witnesses, where one assumes the state to be close to a known target and then finds suitable measurements that can reveal its entanglement.
 In principle, this allows for the detection of every entangled state.
 However, it requires the experimenter to flawlessly perform the stipulated measurements.
 We move away from this idealized scenario to the more realistic situation in which measurement devices are not perfectly controlled, but nevertheless operate with bounded inaccuracy.
 We formalize this through an operational notion of inaccuracy that can be estimated directly in the laboratory and investigate the impact of measurement errors on standard entanglement detection techniques.
 To demonstrate the relevance of this approach, we show that small magnitudes of inaccuracy can significantly compromise several renowned entanglement witnesses.
 We extend this analysis to the detection of high-dimensional and multipartite entanglement.
 To support our theoretical findings experimentally, we explicitly construct states that lead to a wrongful detection of high Schmidt numbers or genuine multipartite entanglement when the inaccuracies in the measurements are not accounted for.
-TITLE: SPEAKER: ABSTRACT:
+Phase behavior of Cacio and Pepe sauce Title: Gravitational Waves from the Fifth Dimension Speaker: David Mateos Abstract: Abstract: TITLE: ” “ SPEAKER: ABSTRACT:

 DATE: MONDAY, MAY 21st, 2025 LOCATION: Theoretical Physics Seminar Room